opensource-observer/oso/apps/docs/docs/how-oso-works/oss-directory/project.md

 ---

 The `github`, `npm`, and `blockchain` fields are used to store arrays of artifacts associated with the project.
 Each item in an artifact array must contain either a `url` field that is a valid URL or an `address` representing a public key address on a blockchain.
 More information about artifact schemas can be found [here](./artifact).

+As of Version 5, you can also include `websites` as artifacts.
+This field is used to store an array of URLs that are associated with the project.
+Each item in the array must contain a `url` field that is a valid URL.

 ## Full Schema